mbborromeo/ionic-angular-marvel-heroes/README.md

 ionic serve --devapp

 ## To Do
+- Previous & Next Page buttons should be positioned at bottom of page
+- grey out Previous & Next Page buttons when they are on first or last page
+- Responsive layout: scroll doesn't seem to work on desktop web browser
 - UI/UX Design
-- Responsive layout: scroll doesn't seem to work on desktop web browser
-- Previous & Next Page buttons should be positioned at bottom of page
+- ensure MarvelData format is used for Observables
 - Hide API keys

 ## Bug to fix